resilient-http/resilient.js/README.md

 ### Types of middlewares

-Since Resilient is splited in two communication layers, one for the `discovery` servers and the other one for the `service` final servers, middleware can be created for both, but it's required to specify the type.
+Since Resilient is splited in two communication live cycles layers, one for the `discovery` servers and the other one for the `service` end servers, middlewares can be created for both:

 - **service** - Default.
 Use this type in middleware which are oriented for final servers communication, such as request transformers, autorization...
 - **discovery** - Use this type in middleware which are oriented only for discovery communication, such an adapter for a discovery server.